 The post Air Fried Meatballs and Orechiette with Marinara Sauce appeared first on Florida Girl Cooks.

-Shake Shack – Shack Burger
+]]>The post Shake Shack – Shack Burger appeared first on Florida Girl Cooks.

-If you know me well, you’ll know that at one point in my life I lived in New York and you’ll also know that I lived for my Wednesdays at Madison Square Park to enjoy a Shake Shack – Shack Burger, fries, and a cold strawberry shake, while people watching.
+]]>If you know me well, you’ll know that at one point in my life I lived in New York and you’ll also know that I lived for my Wednesdays at Madison Square Park to enjoy a Shake Shack – Shack Burger, fries, and a cold strawberry shake, while people watching.
 I first tried Shake Shack in 2004 and my life has never been quite the same again.
 Seriously, no lie.
 No exaggeration.
 I’ve always been a burger girl but this was where the buck stopped.
 Undoubtedly, a good burger is made of good meat.
 But the specific secret is in the way you cook the burger.
 Read below to find out this “juicy” secret.
 Here is the excerpt taken directly from Shake Shack’s brand new cookbook.
 Enjoy!

 Okay, here’s our sacred cow!